bdombro/preact-template/README.md

 - Started with the official Vite React Typescript template
 - Swaps React for Preact under the hood via resolve.alias, so small bundle size and totally inter-compatible
+  - Why use React at all?
+Because Vitest and Storybook dislike Preact.
 - linting and formatting c/o eslint + prettier
 - path alias for ~ --> ./src
 - Vitest testing